karsthammer/migrate-rds-to-cloudsql/README.md

   * The security_group
   * The cluster option group to the same group as the original instance
   * The instance option group to the same group as the original instance
-  * Wait for it to say 'pending-reboot' and reboot the machine
+  * Apply immediately and wait for it to say 'pending-reboot' and reboot the machine
 * Duplicate `terraform.tfvars.example` and fill in the variables.

 ## Starting the replication